vackosar/vackosar.github.io/_posts/2022-12-26-cooking-with-psyllium-fiber-to-reduce-suger-spikes.md

 ---

 Psyllium is a **plant-based fiber** that is believed to have numerous health benefits.
 It is often used as a dietary supplement in the form of capsules, powders, and fiber supplements, and can be added to foods like cereals, breads, and protein bars to increase their fiber content.
+For example Psyllium is on the [Dr Stanfield’s Supplement Stack](https://drstanfield.com/my-supplements/), and [Rhonda also is mentioning it](https://twitter.com/foundmyfitness/status/544561113321328640?lang=en).

 But psyllium can also be used **in cooking to add a healthy dose of fiber to your meals**.
 In addition to its digestive benefits, psyllium has been [reported to lower cholesterol levels, regulate blood sugar levels, and aid in weight loss](https://en.wikipedia.org/wiki/Psyllium).